Taronga Zoo Sydney's new Tiger Trek experience is now open.

-As part of the development of the new tiger habitat, the living area for the Sumatran Tigers will increase three fold and visitors will be able to view the tigers from various points including a themed ranger outpost.
+As part of the development of the new tiger habitat, the living area for the Sumatran Tigers has been increase three fold and visitors will be able to view the tigers from various points including a themed ranger outpost.
 The tigers will have a magnificent old fig tree to climb that will be contained within their exhibit and they’ll be able to safely explore their areas at night.
 There will also be an enhanced tiger breeding complex including maternity den to support the Zoo’s breeding program.

 The experience will be an Indonesian-themed exhibit where visitors will be ‘transported’ to Way Kambas National Park in Sumatra and see the impact of deforestation firsthand.
 There will be a rainforest trail, a smart mobile app for families, identification charts and an interactive experience that will show visitors how to take real action to help preserve Sumatran Tigers.
 The experience will be immersive and educational, with the aim of creating a lasting memory of the issues that threaten the Sumatran Tigers’ survival and inspiring changes to attitudes and behaviours around making sustainable product choices and supporting conservation efforts.